 Northumbria University, 20 April 2013

 This conference is concerned with re-visiting the politics of religious writing in the 'Long Reformation', a broad chronology of early modern literary and political culture and across an inclusive range of literary genres.
-Papers will consider puritan and nonconformist writing and its engagement with / impact on a wide range of political and cultural contexts.
+Proposals are invited for 20 minute papers that consider puritan and nonconformist writing and its engagement with / impact on a wide range of political and cultural contexts.

 - Catholicism and anti-Catholicism